 Elicit Customer needs

-The purpose of this activity will be de clarification of the customer needs as well as the gathering of information about the solution to develop.
+The purpose of this activity will be the clarification of the customer needs as well as the gathering of information about the solution to develop.

 In this stage there are a number of techniques that can be used.
-The ones to be used should be chosen according to the specific needs of the project.
+The choice of the ones that should be used must be made according to the specific needs of the project.

-Some of the techniques are:
+Some of the techniques that can be used are:

 Brainstorming;